chandannaidu6/ragbench/README.md

 ## ⚠️ Before you install

-**Use a venv built from a standard Python (python.org, or your OS's `python3`) — not one whose base interpreter is Anaconda or Miniconda.**
+**Use a venv built from a standard Python (python.org, or your OS's `python3`)  not one whose base interpreter is Anaconda or Miniconda.**

 `ragbench` depends on packages with native/compiled components (`chromadb`, `torch` via the optional `huggingface`/`rerank` extras, `onnxruntime`).
-On an Anaconda-based Python these can fail to import, or crash outright — including hard segfaults during `chromadb` operations — because of how Anaconda bundles its own native libraries alongside them.
+On an Anaconda-based Python these can fail to import, or crash outright including hard segfaults during `chromadb` operations, because of how Anaconda bundles its own native libraries alongside them.
 Symptoms look like `ImportError: DLL load failed` or the process just dying with no traceback, no matter what package versions you install.

 If you only have Anaconda installed: install Python from [python.org](https://www.python.org/) first, then create your venv from *that* interpreter specifically (`path\to\pythoncore\python.exe -m venv .venv`, not the `conda`/Anaconda one).